nanochess/CVBasic/README.md

 ### Experimental things

-Vtech Creativision support is experimental (but able to compile Viboritas.bas), it doesn't handle currently CONT1.KEY and CONT2.KEY, and the following things doesn't work because the support code hasn't been coded:
+Vtech Creativision support is experimental, and it doesn't handle currently CONT1.KEY and CONT2.KEY.

-* PLETTER compression isn't implemented.

 Notice the 6502 support library hasn't been tested properly.
 In particular the VDP code could be buggy in real hardware.